-Grade Meaning Grade Points, if applicable А represents superior work 4.000 A- 3.670 B+ 3.330 В represents above-average achievement 3.000 В- 2.670 C+ 2.330 С represents a satisfactory level of achievement 2.000 C- 1.670 D+ 1.330 D represents a less than satisfactory level of achievement in the regularly prescribed 1.000 work of the class.
-All marks of D and above are passing marks, unless otherwise notes.
-F Failure.
-Represents failure to of the regularly subscribed work of the class 0.000 W indicates that a student has withdrawn from a course or has received approval to withdraw from the College. Ι indicates that the work is incomplete.
+Grade Meaning Grade Points, A D (1 if applicable A Represents superior work.
+4.000 A- 3.670 B+ 3.330 В Represents above-average achievement.
+3.000 В- 2.670 C+ 2.330 С Represents a satisfactory level of achievement.
+2.000 C- 1.670 D+ 1.330 D Represents a less than satisfactory level of achievement in the regularly prescribed 1.000 work required of the class.
+All marks of D and above are passing marks, unless otherwise noted.
+F Represents failure to complete the regularly prescribed work required of the class.
+0.000 W Indicates that a student has withdrawn from a course or has received approval to withdraw from the College. Ι Indicates that the work is incomplete.
 Incomplete grades contribute neither to the number of hours attempted nor the quality points.
-If the incomplete is not removed by the end of the following semester, the incomplete grade will change to an F. IP indicates work in progress during the current semester.
-CR represents passing work in a nongraded course taken for credit.
-NC represents no credit in a nongraded course taken for credit.
-NR indicates no grade reported by faculty (grade assigned by Office of Records only).

-AU represents audited class.
-TR represents college-level work that has transferred into Millsaps College.
-AP represents work that has come into Millsaps from an Advanced Placement exam.
-IB represents work that has come into Millsaps from an International Baccalaureate exam.
-CL represents work that has come into Millsaps from a CLEP exam.
+IP Indicates work is in progress during the current semester.
+CR Represents passing work in a non-graded course taken for credit.
+NC Represents no credit in a non-graded course taken for credit.
+NR Indicates no grade reported by faculty (grade assigned by Office of Records only).
+AU Represents an audited class.
+TR Represents college-level work that has transferred into Millsaps.
+DE Represents dual enrollment work that has transferred into Millsaps.
+AP Represents work that has come into Millsaps from an Advanced Placement exam.
+IB Represents work that has come into Millsaps from an International Baccalaureate exam.
+CL Represents work that has come into Millsaps from a CLEP exam.